Many people suffer with knee pain, but the pain can often be caused by a variety of issues.

 How physical therapy provides relief from knee pain

-Physical therapists can use a number of tools at our disposal in order to decrease inflammation and increase ROM/strength.
+Physical therapists can use a number of tools to decrease inflammation and increase ROM/strength.
 These tools can include modalities, therapeutic exercises, manual therapy techniques, and patient education on the condition.
 Knee pain can be a problem, but physical therapy can help get rid of it.